Owner of Palmetto Cheese apologizes for Facebook post, explains Black woman’s image on packaging

-PAWLEYS ISLAND, S.C.
-(WBTW) – The owner of the Palmetto Cheese brand, who is also the mayor of Pawleys Island, apologized Thursday for a racially insensitive Facebook post and explained the branding of his product, which is the target of calls for a boycott.
+PAWLEYS ISLAND, SC (WBTW) – The owner of the prominent Palmetto Cheese brand, who is also the mayor of Pawleys Island, called a media briefing to apologize for a social media post and explain his product branding.

+Mayor Brian Henry said he would issue a statement this week in response to calls for a boycott over Palmetto Cheese after a controversial Facebook post.

+The controversy called attention to the Palmetto Cheese branding, which includes the face of a Black woman on the product’s packaging.

-When posting on Facebook about a man who is charged with shooting and killing two people after a traffic accident in Georgetown, Mayor Brian Henry wrote: “2 innocent people murdered.
+Henry apologized for the racially insensitive post on Facebook.
+When speaking about a man who is charged with shooting and killing two people after a traffic accident in Georgetown, Henry posted, “2 innocent people murdered.
 Not 2 thugs or people wanted on multiple warrants.
 2 white people defenselessly gunned down by a black man.
 Tell me, where is the outrage?
 When and where will we begin rioting and burning down businesses in Georgetown.”

+Mayor Henry also referred to the Black Lives Matter movement as a terror organization.

+“This BLM and Antifa movement must be (treated) like the terror organizations that they are,” he wrote.

 In a press briefing on Thursday, Henry said, “I am profoundly sorry to those I offended with my post last week.
 My comments were hurtful and insensitive.”
 He said he needed time to self reflect and reach out for dialogue, which provided him with a deeper understanding of racial inequality and the importance of diversity sensitivity.